RunielN597/faerieringgames/content/games/stargazers/rules.md

+---
-Stargazers
+title: Stargazers
+---

 A microgame for 2 players.

-Components:
+**Components**:

-18 cards, numbered from 1-9 in suns and moons.
+- 18 cards, numbered from 1-9 in suns and moons.
-12 meeples, 6 light and 6 dark.
+- 12 meeples, 6 light and 6 dark.

-Setup:
+**Setup**:

 Choose a start player.
 Give each player their 6 meeples.